Dawood-0007/News-Site-Backend-And-Admin/Readme.md

 # Kalyptica Backend And Admin Panel
-This is khatreez backend and server and admin panel which is also live running in website.
+This is Kalyptica backend's server and admin panel which is also live running in website.

-Fro Admin Panel, you can visit https://khatreez-admin.vercel.app
+Fro Admin Panel, you can visit https://kalyptica-admin.vercel.app

-For Server, You can visit https://khatreezserver.vercel.app
+For Server, You can visit https://kalypticaserver.vercel.app

 ## How to setUp
 First clone the code and connect your own SQL db with it by creating .env file and keeeping db creditential in it